randombits-dev/randombits/src/content/standard-notes/installing-extensions.md

 ---
-title: "Installing Standard Notes Extensions"
+title: "Installing Extensions"
 desc: "One of the best parts of Standard Notes is the ability to write extensions.
 The guide covers how to install extensions."
 img: ./installing-extensions.png
-tags: ['standard-notes']
+tags: [ 'standard-notes' ]
+order: 1
 ---

 ## Extension Introduction